dczmer/davelab/01_developer-productivity/01_zsh-configuration/01_zsh-config/README.md

 # Configuring ZSH For Everyday Use 01 - Basic ZSH Configuration

-## Objective

-By the end of this section you should have some basic knowledge of the important parts of a `zshrc` configuration file.
-You should be able to apply the options discussed here to your own `zshrc` file to change the default behavior and unlock some hidden functionality.

-You will also have configured your command history file to persist for a long time, and to cleanly share history entries between multiple terminals, instead of each one having their own history.

-You will know how to make your `zshrc` file modular, by crating separate files and then `sourcing` them into your main file.

 ## Overview

 Your `zshrc` file contains configuration and customization that will be applied to every interactive `zsh` session.
 By default, this configuration file is `~/.zshrc` ("~" is an alias for your home directory).